 Benefits of fartlek runs

-Fartleks will improve your ability to add some surges into your races, allowing you to overtake a competitor or knock off a couple seconds (or maybe even a couple minutes) to your finish time.
+Fartleks will improve your ability to add some surges into your races, allowing you to overtake a competitor or knock a couple seconds (or maybe even a couple minutes) off your finish time.

-In addition, everyone has dealt with treadmill blues, and fartlek workouts are finally a way to target those.
-Go a little bit faster for a while and then recover at a slow jog and go back to your original pace.
+In addition, everyone has dealt with treadmill blues, and fartlek workouts are finally a way to squash those.
+Go a little bit faster for a while, and then recover at a jog, and then go back to your original pace.
 And just mix it up for as long as you need to.

-Because they are so easily adaptable, you can do a low-intensity fartlek if you’re tapering for a race or if you’re just getting back into running after an injury or some time off.
+Because they are so easily adaptable, you can do a low-intensity fartlek if you’re tapering for a race, or if you’re just getting back into running after an injury.
 Or if you want to push yourself, you can do a high-intensity fartlek to really get a good workout.

 And it’s just a fun word to say!
 You can’t frown if you’re saying the word “fartlek.”
 It will help you channel your inner five-year-old boy.